If you are planning to visit Devar Emet Messianic Synagogue for the first time, you may find these answers to frequently asked questions helpful.

 At services, most congregants dress up, but jackets are not required.
 If you have any question about what is appropriate, please don't hesitate to call our office at 847-674-9146.

-When attending services, men are asked to cover their heads as a sign of respect in the Sanctuary by wearing kippot (also known as yarmulkes or skullcaps).
-You'll notice that the men also wear a Tallit (prayer shawl) during services, but since that serves a religious purpose, non-Jews do not do so.
+Men are asked to wear kippot (also known as yarmulkes or skullcaps) in the synagogue.
+You'll notice that most men also wear a Tallit (prayer shawl) during services.
+Since these serve a specific religious purpose, women and non-Jews do not do so.

 During religious services, please do not use cell phones, cameras or other electronic devices.